 15 Best Dystopian Books Like ‘The Maze Runner’

-I’ve put together these 15 best dystopian books similar to ‘The Maze Runner’, but each has something unique to offer and can set itself apart.
+Keep scrolling for 15 best dystopian books similar to ‘The Maze Runner’, each of which has something unique to offer and can set itself apart.
 On this list, you will find dystopian steampunk, dystopian romance, dystopian fantasy, classic dystopian, sci-fi dystopian and a few others that will capture your imagination with their gripping plot, propulsive action, fast-paced stories and deft prose.
 Though this dystopian book recommendations heavily gravitate towards YA, there are a few for mature readers and the fans of the dystopian genre in general as well.

 A Futuristic YA dystopian novel for selfie generation